awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-createupdatedomains.md

 ### Configuring Amazon ES Domains \(AWS SDKs\)<a name="es-createdomains-configure-cluster-sdk"></a>

 The AWS SDKs \(except the Android and iOS SDKs\) support all the actions defined in the [Amazon ES Configuration API Reference](es-configuration-api.md), including `UpdateElasticsearchDomainConfig`\.
+For sample code, see [Using the AWS SDKs with Amazon Elasticsearch Service](es-configuration-samples.md)\.
 For more information about installing and using the AWS SDKs, see [AWS Software Development Kits](http://aws.amazon.com/code)\.

 ## Configuring EBS\-based Storage<a name="es-createdomain-configure-ebs"></a>